 Have you packed one yet?
 I recommend getting your own migraine prevention kit together to help you prepare for the next attack.
 Being prepared will help you manage pain, stress and pre-migraine anxiety too.

 Warning: this head will explode in 19 minutes and counting ...
-18, 17,...
+18...
+17...
 16 ...
+15...
+14...

 That is not true.
 You have to be prepared because timing is everything.

-I never leave home without my: medications, water, sunglasses and hat.
+I never leave home without my: abortive medications, water, sunglasses and hat.
 I know what you are thinking, hat hair!
 I don’t care as long as I am taking every precaution to remain migraine FREE!

 Have you gotten to know your migraine pattern yet?
 It’s a bit hard to track when they hit hard and fast.
 I only was able to determine my early symptoms once I found effective abortive medication.

-According to migravent.com makers of Migravent, you have about twenty minutes to stop your nerve cells from over reacting and spreading throughout your entire nervous system and setting off a full blown attack.
+You have about twenty minutes to stop your nerve cells from overreacting and spreading throughout your entire nervous system and setting off a full blown attack.

-They say our “only window of opportunity to effectively reduce the severity and duration of a migraine attack is when you first notice the warning symptoms- fatigue, headache, wooziness, queasiness, or brain fog.”
+According to migravent.com makers of Migravent, your “only window of opportunity to effectively reduce the severity and duration of a migraine attack is when you first notice the warning symptoms- fatigue, headache, wooziness, queasiness, or brain fog.”

-I can't stress how important this is to help prevent a migraine.
+I can't stress how important it is to recognize your earliest migraine warning signals and symptoms to help prevent a migraine.